How can schools and teachers use information from the Kindergarten Assessment?

 The Kindergarten Assessment focuses on areas that research has demonstrated are strongly linked to 3rd grade reading and future academic success: self-regulation, interpersonal skills, early literacy,and early math.
 The self-regulation and interpersonal skills are measured through a survey based on teacher observation of the student during regular classroom activities and routines.
 The teacher then responds to questions such as“does the child follow directions without requiring repeated reminders?”
 For the early literacy and math measures, an educator meets with the child one-on-one and asks the child to complete tasks such as identify letters or counting the number of objects in a picture.

 How was the assessment selected?

-What does the initial set of assessment data tell us?
+What do the initial sets of assessment data tell us?

 The Kindergarten Assessment shows that different populations of children are arriving at kindergarten with different levels of exposure to early literacy and early math.
 The measures of self-regulation and interpersonal skills revealed that significant numbers of children are arriving without some of the basic social-emotional resources needed for success in school.
 This is the first time social-emotional skills have been assessed statewide.

 Who administers the assessment?